-51. The school is a new building and was built with wheelchair accessibility in mind.
+The school is a new building and was built with wheelchair accessibility in mind.
 As such, there are two lifts and modified tables in each subject area.
 The practical based subjects such as food technology have a low version cooker; the Design and Technology rooms are also modified so that students with disabilities have access to all of equipment and machinery.

-- 52. Aids such as visual timetables, laptops, reader pens, iPads, spell checkers etc are available to students, via the SEND budget as well as the opportunity to bid for external funding. - 53.
-There is a dedicated hygiene suite which is fitted with a self-cleaning toilet, ensuring that students are able to have some level of independence. - 54.
+Aids such as visual timetables, laptops, reader pens, IPads, spell checkers etc are available to students, via the SEND team.
+The SENCO will liaise with the local authority should additional funding be required for tools and resources.

+There is a dedicated hygiene suite which is fitted with a self-cleaning toilet, ensuring that students are able to have some level of independence.

 The learning needs and preferences of learners with SEND are considered when planning provision, and modifications are made where necessary.
 For example, having permission to leave lessons early and arrive late to miss the crowds; working in small groups and individually where resources allow; special consideration in examinations; and careful planning of "escape routes" and use of the sensory/quiet room when needed.